AnimatorOfSouls/PokeView/README.md

 # PokéView
-Displays information about a requested pokémon in a nice format
+Displays information about a requested Pokémon in a nice format